 The force says...

 This diverse mix poses a variety of policing challenges from organised crime groups and cross-border criminality to the prevention and investigation of rural and wildlife crime.
-In 2016/17 the force dealt with 407,178 calls of which 204,619 were calls for assistance.
-The force recorded 40,871 crimes for the same period, a reduction of 3.5 percent in crime per 1,000 head of population since 2010/11.
-The force has the second-lowest risk of household crime nationally.
+In 2018/19 the force dealt with 402,479 calls of which 188,874 were incidents.
+The force recorded 59,804 crimes for the same period.
+Nationally, the force has the lowest risk of personal crime and has maintained the second-lowest risk of household crime.

 Disclaimer: the above statement has been prepared by North Wales Police.
 The views and information in it are not necessarily those of HMICFRS.